bitrix24/b24restdocs/api-reference/disk/file/disk-file-get-versions.md

 - parameter types are not specified
 - parameter requirements are not indicated
 - examples are missing (there should be three examples - curl, js, php)
-- response in case of an error is absent
+- no response in case of an error

 {% endnote %}